Skip to navigation Skip to content

 The review will mature on the Due Date coded in the RVR activity.
 Workload Management will allocate the review for manual action.

-After 8 weeks, make a determination on the Principal Carer status based on the customers circumstances, see Shared care for income support payments and principal carer determination.
+After 8 weeks, make a determination on the Principal Carer status based on the circumstances, see Shared care for income support payments and principal carer determination.

 Note: if an absence from care is more than 12 weeks, refer the case to the Parenting -Level 2 Policy Help Desk who will seek advice from Level 3 Policy Helpdesk.